fmrl/supervision_tree/README.md

 you can find a recent build of the API documentation [here][gh-pages].

-while it functions well enough for my own use, i am still developing it, so please consider the API unstable for the moment.
+i am still developing *supervision_tree*, so please consider the API unstable for the moment.

 license
 -------